 Best Practices - Creating Talent Pools

 Talent pools are lists of candidates who meet the qualifications for various roles in your company.
-This allows you to leverage candidates who you have already sourced, or who have already applied to your openings, to have a huge head start when you're ready to fill a new position.
+This allows you to leverage candidates you have already sourced or applied to your openings to have a big head start when you're ready to fill a new position.

 The best part?
 You can get started today.
 Read on to learn more!

-Application is the perfect place to make sure you're gathering the right information about your candidates.
-The application form allows you to ask questions such as certification and skill level, and even location.
+Application is the perfect place to make sure you're gathering the correct information about your candidates.
+The application form allows you to ask questions such as certification, skill level, and even location.

-When built properly, these answers allow you to filter and sort your candidates - making quick "go or no go" decisions during screening.
-Post screening, these questions allow you to build lists and search for candidates from your candidate pools - all critical pieces covered below.
+These answers allow you to filter and sort your candidates when appropriately built, making quick "go or no go" decisions during screening.
+Post-screening, these questions allow you to build lists and search for candidates from your candidate pools - all critical pieces covered below.

 If your application forms need some polishing, we've written our top tips and best practices here.

-Use labels to identify key talents or locations
+Use labels to identify critical talents or locations.

-Once you have your candidates coming in to your account with stellar application information, it's time to make that information visible and helpful.
+Once your candidates come into your account with stellar application information, it's time to make that information visible and helpful.

 A great way to do this is by using Candidate Labels.
-Candidate Labels allow you to apply a label to the candidate's profile, identifying key information.
-These labels are visible from the candidate lists - making it quick to scan these visually, and allow you to filter and search by labels.
+Candidate Labels allow you to apply a label to the candidate's profile, identifying critical information.
+These labels are visible from the candidate lists - making it quick to scan these visually and allowing you to filter and search by labels.

-Many companies use labels and all use them a bit differently to suit their needs.
+Many companies use labels, and all use them differently to suit their needs.
 Here are a few examples that come to mind:

 - Using labels for identifying skills:

-Many users labels to identify certain skill sets.
-For example, if you are hiring for a computer programer, and you want to label what tech language the person knows, you could label some candidates as "Java" and other as "Python"
+Many users label to identify certain skill sets.
+For example, if you hire a computer programmer and want to label what tech language the person knows, you could label some candidates as "Java" and others as "Python."

 - Add a label instead of using the favorite flag:

-Others use the labels to "shortlist" or identify certain candidates.
-The favorite flag in the candidate profile (small flag near their name) is handy for this - but flag is only seen by you as a user.
-The label can help you identify this candidate to all users who have access to it
+Others use the labels to "shortlist" or identify specific candidates.
+The favorite flag in the candidate profile (small flag near their name) is handy for this - but you only see the flag as a user.
+The label can help you identify this candidate to all users who have access to it.

 - Identify past jobs or experience: